TheHickman/Embedded_Systems_Project/README.md

 Once This count has been reached the scores are compaired and a winner is calculated Each UCFK then displays if it is the winner, loser or if it was a draw

-The game can then be played again if the user so desires
+The game can then be played again by pushing the joystick in/down

 -- Technical tips for scoring and speed --
 Scoring is calculated based on how close the users input is to the time when the arrow reaches the top